Lart101/Signademy/README.md

 ## 👥 Team

-**Signademy Team** - AI-powered education technology
+**Signademy Development Team**

 ## 🙏 Acknowledgments

-- MediaPipe team for the AI/ML framework
+- Google MediaPipe team for the gesture recognition framework
-- Expo team for the development platform
+- Expo team for the React Native development platform
 - React Native community for the mobile framework
-- ASL community for gesture recognition insights

 ## 📞 Support

-For support, please open an issue on GitHub or contact the development team.
+For support, please open an issue on GitHub.

 ---

-**Made with ❤️ for accessible education**
+**Simple gesture detection using Google MediaPipe**

-🤟 **Signademy** - Making sign language learning accessible to everyone through AI technology.
+🤟 **Signademy** - Frame-by-frame sign language gesture detection.